StuntsPT/pyRona/README.md

 If you came here looking for a way to automate the *BayPass* analysis, you should be especially interested in it's [manual section](http://pyrona.readthedocs.io/en/latest/baypass/).
 You can find the script [here](https://gitlab.com/StuntsPT/pyRona/blob/master/pyRona/R/Baypass_workflow.R).

+## LFMM and LFMM2 helper scripts

+If you came here looking for a way to automate *LFMM*/*LFMM2* analysws, you should be especially interested in it's [manual section](http://pyrona.readthedocs.io/en/latest/lfmm/).
+You can find the scripts for both *LFMM* and *LFMM2* [here](https://gitlab.com/StuntsPT/pyRona/blob/master/pyRona/R/).

 ## Installation

 Installing *pyRona* can be as simple as typing `pip3 install pyRona` from the command line.
 For more information, and platform specific instructions, please consult the [relevant manual section](http://pyrona.readthedocs.io/en/latest/install/).